Electromagnetism essentially describes the force between electrically charged particles conveyed by electromagnetic fields.

 Virtual photons

-At the atomic level, quantization governs the energy levels of electrons orbiting the nucleus.
-Electrons can only occupy specific, quantized energy states, dictating their allowed orbital distances from the nucleus.
+At the atomic level, quantization also governs the energy levels of electrons orbiting the nucleus.
+Electrons can only occupy specific, discrete energy levels, dictating their allowed orbital distances from the nucleus.
+This quantization of electron energy levels leads to the emission and absorption of photons with specific energies, resulting in the characteristic line spectra of elements.

 Probabilistic behaviour

-Probabilistic behaviour in quantum mechanics is tied to the uncertainty principle, which states that certain properties, such as position and momentum, cannot both be precisely known at the same time.
-This principle introduces uncertainty into measurements of a particle’s properties, requiring them to be described in terms of probabilities.
+Probabilistic behaviour in quantum mechanics is fundamentally tied to the uncertainty principle, which states that certain properties, such as the position and momentum of subatomic particles, cannot both be precisely known at the same time.
+This introduces inherent uncertainty to the act of measurement itself.

 Wave-Particle Duality

-Particles such as electrons and photons display both wave-like and particle-like behaviours.
-This duality implies that their exact positions and momenta cannot be precisely determined at the same time.
-Instead, their behaviours are described by probability distributions, with their nature depending on the type of measurement or experiment performed.
+Particles such as electrons and photons exhibit both wave-like and particle-like behaviours, a phenomenon known as wave-particle duality.
+This duality underlies the probabilistic nature of quantum systems, where exact positions and momenta cannot be simultaneously determined.
+Instead, particles are described by probability distributions that depend on the type of measurement or experiment conducted.
+For example, particles can act like waves in an interference experiment or as discrete particles when measured individually.

 Superposition Principle